Cohomogeneity one Ricci Solitons from Hopf Fibrations: Quasi-Einstein Metrics

 \subsection{Introduction}

-In the study of smooth metric measure spaces, the Bakry-Emery tensor $\Ric + \Hess u - \frac{1}{m} du \otimes du$ plays an important role, see \cite{CaseQEinstein} for an introduction.
-It also naturally appears in the context of warped product Einstein manifolds and has led to the notion of $m$-{\em quasi-Einstein metrics} or $(\lambda, n+m)$-Einstein metrics in the terminology of He-Petersen-Wylie, cf. \cite{HPWUniquenessQEM}:
+In the study of smooth metric measure spaces the $m$-Bakry-\'Emery Ricci tensor $\Ric + \Hess u - \frac{1}{m} du \otimes du$ plays a central role, cf. \cite{CaseSMMSAndQEM}.
+It also naturally appears in the context of warped product Einstein manifolds, where it has led to the notion of $m$-{\em quasi-Einstein metrics} or $(\lambda, n+m)$-Einstein metrics in the terminology of He-Petersen-Wylie, cf. \cite{HPWUniquenessWarpedProductEinstein}: